florianschanda/miss_hit/LEXING_ISSUES.md

 The rules when to add such a comma are probably the single most complex feature of the lexer.

-First we need to find the first two character after any whitespace.
+First we need to find the first two characters after any whitespace.
 Following the `1` in x, this would be `+ ` and for y it would be `++`.
 Note that this search must also correctly skip line continuations.